2019 | NYC | Artist

 Select Permanent Collections: Voorlinden Museum, Wassenaar, NL.
 PAMM (Perez Art Museum Miami), US.
 Stedelijk Museum, Amsterdam, NL.
 Museo Nacional de Bellas Artes, CU.
 Fab.
 Beth Rudin DeWoody, US.
 Ella Fontanals – Cisneros Collection, US.
 Jorge M. Pérez Collection, US.
 Susana de la Puente, PE.
 Pedro Brescia, PE.
 Pieter & Marieke Sanders, NL.
 Nederlandse Bank, NL.
 Meneer & Mevrouw de Bruin-Heijn, NL.
 Caldic Collection, NL.

-Support: Inti Hernandez Veranes's residency is made possible with support from The Rockefeller Brothers Fund.
+Support: Inti Hernandez Veranes's residency is made possible with support from The Rockefeller Brothers Fund and Cuban Arts Initiative.